 Thousands of Australian soldiers saw combat in a series of battles in the Mediterranean and North Africa.
 Their service is less well known as it has tended to be overshadowed by the later battles in New Guinea and the Pacific.

-History Guild is producing a public education project, supported by the Victorian Veterans Council, to increase awareness of the vital part that Australian’s played in this theatre of WW2.
+History Guild has created a public education project, supported by the Victorian Veterans Council, to increase awareness of the vital part that Australian’s played in this theatre of WW2.

 Reading time: 8 minutes